0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 When TDE is configured to use a customer-managed key, continuous access to the TDE protector is required for the database to stay online.
 If the server loses access to the customer-managed TDE protector in AKV, in up to 10 minutes a database starts denying all connections with the corresponding error message and change its state to *Inaccessible*.
 The only action allowed on a database in the Inaccessible state is deleting it.

 > [!NOTE]
 > If the database is inaccessible due to an intermittent networking outage, there's no action required and the databases will come back online automatically.
+To mitigate the impact of network errors or outages while trying to access the TDE protector in Azure Key Vault, a 24 hour buffer has been introduced before the service attempts to move the database to an inaccessible state.
+If a failover occurs before reaching the inaccessible state, the database becomes unavailable due to the loss of the encryption cache.

 After access to the key is restored, taking database back online requires extra time and steps, which might vary based on the time elapsed without access to the key and the size of the data in the database: